 Early Morning: Yasaka Pagoda and Shrine

-Robin and I headed out around 7am to photograph the famous Yasaka Pagoda, that street you often see on Instagram with the templein the background.
-It was already busy, but manageable.
-Right after, we walked through Yasaka Shrine while it was still quiet.
+Robin and I headed out around 7am to photograph the famous Yasaka Pagoda, that iconic street you constantly see on Instagram with the temple rising up in the background.
+It was already busy, but manageable at that hour.
+Right after, we walked through Yasaka Shrine while it was still quiet and the fall colors were going off.
+This was one of those moments where Kyoto finally slowed my brain down.

 Late Morning: Fushimi Inari Taisha

-Things I wish I’d known:
+Things I wish I’d known before visiting Fushimi Inari:

 - Bring cash for offerings and fortunes